Grub2801/Hong-Kong-Pet-Rescue/README.md

-# pet_rescue
+# Hong Kong Pet Rescue

-A website where shelters and rescues list their pets for adoption in Hong Kong.
+A website where shelters and rescues can list their pets for adoption in Hong Kong.